 Enhancement is to pad the image with space at the bottom to add the scale bar instead of paste onto the image.

-#9 Updated by Christopher Isbell about 6 years ago
+#9 Updated by Christopher Isbell over 6 years ago

 Hello, I am interested in this application and note the following:

 - I'd be glad to review the program/output.

 - As related, I continue to support the possibility of development of some type of "vector library" within ISIS.
 That is, generation of some type of vector file (e.g. EPS) output that could be then utilized in both vector (e.g. Adobe, ESRI, etc) and raster (e.g. ISIS, etc) applications.
 This would be relevant for barscale, grid, and any other existing or eventual "drawing" applications (points, curves, symbols, etc).

 #10 Updated by Janet Barrett over 6 years ago